 Many would argue that Chelsea's absence from Europe has aided their imperious domestic form, but it is hard to picture a better representation for the origin of football than the Pensioners of West London.
 LIVERPOOL

 wins for a Premier League side.
-The Merseysiders have proved themselves most capable of churning out unforgettable European nights in the past, the most indelible being that 2005 miracle of Istanbul against Italian giants, AC Milan.
+The Merseysiders have proved themselves most capable of churning out unforgettable European nights in the past, the most indelible being that 2005 miracle of Istanbul against Italian giants, AC Milan

 The Reds may not have exhibited their best in the competition since then, but their rich history ensures that they would always be a subject of craving.

 to shreds in preseason and look capable of dismantling any obstacle on their day.
 They are the team of Jurgen Klopp, the man who has turned Jordan Henderson from a shoe-lacer to a moon-walker.

 They may not be the 8th wonder of the world, but they sure look like they ought to be with the elite 32; if not for any other reason, to give John Barnes, on SuperSports, something to cling to.
 READ ALSO: Two Nigerians Picked by Guardiola for Man City vs.CelticMANCHESTER UNITED

 should never be starved of a Champions League presence.
 It is no surprise that it is present United manager, Mourinho, that was commissioned to do an on-air commercial for the chief sponsor of the competition, Heineken - a showing of how much of an institution United are within the Champions League dynasty.
 READ ALSO: 9 Reasons Why Mourinho Is Still the Special One